 Leaves: The first year growth produces a basal rosette of dark green leaves.
-Leaves on the second year plant are sessile (no stalks), alternate, linear with pointed tips, up to 6 inches long, and entire.
+Leaves on the second year plant are sessile (no stalks), alternate, linear or slightly broader below the middle, with pointed tips, up to 6 inches long, and entire margins.
 They have hair near the point of attachment to the stem and on the underside.

-The inflorescence is a tall spike, a raceme, very hairy, with the flowers surrounding the spike.
+The inflorescence is a tall spike, a raceme, very hairy, with the flowers surrounding the spike, not just on one side like many other Digitalis species.
 The stately flower spikes are a stand-out in early summer if allowed to grow.

-The flowers are perfect, 5-parted with a tubular corolla of five united petals, cream white to pale yellow with many purplish-reddish veins inside and a large white lower lip that reflexes downward, the edges of which are hairy.
+The flowers are perfect, 5-parted with a tubular corolla of five united petals, cream white to pale yellow or yellow-brown, with many purplish-reddish veins inside and a large white lower lip, that reflexes downward, the edges of which are hairy.
 The top of the corolla has a distinct ridge line.
-The 5 stamens and the style of the reproductive parts are entirely contained within the corolla.
+The 4 stamens are in pairs with one pair longer than the other.
+The style has a 2-lobed stigma and rises from a 2-locular ovary.
+All reproductive parts are entirely contained within the corolla.
 The flower can self-fertilize.
-The green calyx is short compared to the corolla tube.
+The green calyx is short, 8 to 10 mm long, compared to the corolla tube.
 It has five linear long pointed lobes and all parts of the calyx are hairy.
 Each flower is subtended by a green leaf-like bract.

-Seed: Fertile flowers produce a dry seed pod containing numerous small brown kidney shaped seeds.
-Each plant has a large number of seed pods which have small hooks which attach to fur or clothing allowing the seeds to be dispersed widely.
+Seed: Fertile flowers produce a ovoid dry seed capsule containing numerous small brown to black kidney shaped seeds.
+Each plant has a large number of seed capsules which have small hooks which attach to fur or clothing allowing the seeds to be dispersed widely.

 Toxicity: Like most species in the Digitalis family, the plant contains chemicals that are dangerous to browsing animals and humans (see notes below the photo section).